operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 ## Prerequisites

-- [Install operator-sdk][operator_install] and its prequisites.
+- Go through the [installation guide][install-guide].
 - Access to a Kubernetes v1.11.3+ cluster (v1.16.0+ if using `apiextensions.k8s.io/v1` CRDs).
-- User logged with admin permission.
-See [how to grant yourself cluster-admin privileges or be logged in as admin][role-based-access-control]
+- User authorized with `cluster-admin` permissions.

 ## Create a new project